15 Best Iranian Movies to Learn Persian

 11. Taste of Cherry (1997)

-Beautifully written, brilliantly acted, and sensitively directed, Taste of Cherry is an emotionally complicated movie on life and death.
+Beautifully written, brilliantly acted, and sensitively directed, Taste of Cherry is an emotionally complex film about life and death.

 The film won the Palme d’Or at Cannes in 1997.